andreivacariu/eternals-music/README.md

 # Eternals Music

 Eternals Music is a advanced Discord Music Bot.
+Its a improved version of the bot made by [ZerioDev](https://github.com/ZerioDev).
+Go check out his version.

 ## Installation